andyblight/lottery/README.md

      up in a long time.
    * Look at winning results and look for patterns in previous draws.

-Create new ticket generation class.
- * Create several different ticket generation methods to evaluate using the scores.

-Focus efforts on Euromillions main balls as there appears to be only one set of balls.
+Focus efforts on Euromillions main balls as there appears to be only one set of balls and one machine (less variables to consider).
 Then roll out to Lucky Stars and Lotto.

 ## Future
-Read merseyworld.co.uk website data using mini-app.
+Read merseyworld.com website data using another app to update the CSV files.
 Pages are:
 http://lottery.merseyworld.com/cgi-bin/lottery?days=2&Machine=Z&Ballset=0&order=1&show=1&year=-1&display=CSV
 http://lottery.merseyworld.com/cgi-bin/lottery?days=19&Machine=Z&Ballset=0&order=1&show=1&year=-1&display=CSV
+Needs something clever to get the data.  wget doesn't work properly.

 ## Bugs